barralf/deeplearning-coursera/4. Convolutional Neural Networks/README.md

 ## Ensembling and multi-cropping

-Ensembling: train several networks independently and average the outputs.
+**Ensembling**: train several networks independently and average the outputs.
 Merging down some classifiers.

 -------
 # Object detection